nfdi4plants/nfdi4plants.knowledgebase/src/docs/ARCitect-Manual/arcitect_installation_macos.md

 add sidebar: _sidebars/mainSidebar.md
 ---

+:bulb: Updated for ARCitect v0.0.8 and higher :bulb:
+1. You do not need to have ARC Commander installed

+:fire: Note, that the current .dmg releases are not stable on all macOS systems.

 🚧 The ARCitect is currently being developed and not fully user-ready, yet.
 Installation for beta-testing requires an admin account.